Ecoleaf1/open-komodo/README.md

 `/ban aPlayerName 5d` - Ban a player called 'aPlayerName' for 5 days

 Since there is no `/unban` nor `/unmute`, `/mute {username} 0d` or `/ban {username} 0d` is the replacement.

+# Permission Nodes:
+`openkomodo.abilities.flight` - Gives a player access to flight (/fly)

+`openkomodo.abilities.colornick` - Gives a player access to have Bukkit colors in their nicknames.
+`openkomodo.abilities.morecolornick` - Gives a player access to RGB hex colors in their nicknames.

+`openkomodo.pets.access` - Allows a player to use the pets feature in Open Komodo.
+`openkomodo.particles.access` - Allows a player to use the particles feature in Open Komodo.

+`openkomodo.build.buildmode` - Gives a player access to the build mode option (Permissions to change the enviroment in buildmode is below.
+Just gives permission for players to use /build)
+`openkomodo.build.place` - Allows a player to place blocks in buildmode.
+`openkomodo.build.break` - Allows a player to break blocks in buildmode.
+`openkomodo.build.change` - Allows a player to change (like placing/taking armour in armour stands) in buildmode.
+`openkomodo.build.hurt` - Allows a player to hurt entities in buildmode.
+`openkomodo.build.drop` - Allows a player to drop items while in buildmode.
+`openkomodo.teleport.builderworld` - Allows a player to teleport to the builderworld, where builders build before the main world gets updated.

+`openkomodo.builder.furnituremenu` - Gives a player access to the furniture shop for better decorations.
+[Very Experimental] [Feature Disabled]

+`openkomodo.chat.ignoreswear` - Swear filter ignores a players, giving player a bypass for the anti swear system.
+`openkomodo.chat.ignorespam` - Give a player to bypass the anti-spam.

+`openkomodo.admin.promote` - Gives a player permisison to use an ***admin*** command to use /promote.
+Which is used to add/remove ranks & permissions.

+`openkomodo.admin.genpay` - Gives a player permission to use an ***admin*** command to use /genpay, which is used to generate points/coins to players.
+`openkomodo.console.gentip` - Gives a player permission to use a ***console*** command to use /gentip, which is used to generate donations onto the server.
+I do not recommend giving this to anyone, and the command should only be used if something went wrong with a Player's donation.

+`openkomodo.admin.emote.reload` - Gives a player access to an ***admin*** command to use `/emote reload`, which is used to refresh emotes if the `emotes.yml` file is changed.
+`openkomodo.admin.rank.reload` - Gives a player access to an ***admin*** command to use `/rank reload`, which is used to refresh ranks if the `ranks.yml` file is changed.

+`openkomodo.mod.teleport` - Gives a player access to a ***mod*** command of `/atp`, which is used to teleport to a player without approval
+`openkomodo.mod.mute` - Gives a player access to a ***mod*** command of `/mute`, which is used to mute players `openkomodo.mod.kick` - Gives a player access to a ***mod*** command of `/kick`, which is used to kick players out of the game
+`openkomodo.mod.ban` - Gives a player access to a ***mod*** command of `/ban`, which is used to ban players `openkomodo.mod.chatmonitor` - Gives a player access to a ***mod*** command of `/monitor`, which is used to monitor all the chat messages sent by players regardless if the player is close or not.
+`openkomodo.mod.invisible` - Gives a player access to be able to turn themselves invisible with the ***mod*** command `/invis`.
+`openkomodo.mod.seeotherinvisible` - Gives a player a ***mod*** access to see other players who are invisible to be visible.

+`openkomodo.manager.monitorabuse` - Alerts a player when staff tries doing something suspicious.
+[Very Experimental] `openkomodo.admin.visiblefullerrors` - When player gets an error, it will give out the full error.
+[Very Experimental]

 # Compiling & Building:
 Use the buildtools from spigot to generate craftbucket 1.16.1 and put the craftbukkit-1.16.1-R0.1-SNAPSHOT.jar file into "External Dependencies".
 This is the only maunal dependency that you will need to add.
 For more information about BuildTools, check out the guide from the spigot team (https://www.spigotmc.org/wiki/buildtools/).